Beaches of Formentera

 It is a unique place.
 A tongue of sand allows one to enjoy two seas, one of which may be calm and the other choppy.
 One dark blue and the other silver.
 The light sand contrasts starkly with the sky and the sea.
 And nothing else.
 This is absolute purity of landscape.

 The stretch of sand gradually narrows as you approach the northern tip.
 Until it ends at the channel of Es Trucadors.
 A little sound that separates the island from the nearby islet of S’Espalmador.
-A Robinson Crusoe-like image.
+A Robinson Crusoe-like image, on this Formentera beach.

 S’Espalmador, which can only be reached by boat, looks like an authentic desert island.
 It has just two houses, a sandy beach, cliffs and a freshwater pool in the interior.
 Difficult to find anywhere where one could feel further from civilisation.